 (screen capture by Ariane)

-Commentary I have come to terms with the new Enterprise.
+Other issues I have come to terms with the new Enterprise.
 I have accepted it as an alternate-universe version.
-But that was under the precondition that the ship was still some 300m long.
+But that was under the precondition that the ship was 366m long.
 Aside from not making sense in-universe, there also a couple of real-world reasons why I hate the idea of the supersized Enterprise:

-I will keep the size at 366m.
-Unless I want the new movie to decanonize itself with an absurdly sized new Enterprise, I will not accept the more than 700m length that ignorant people in charge of the visual effects, apparently with problems to understand that there is no size competition among sci-fi franchises, may have deemed necessary.
-In spite of everything, I have a desire to maintain the continuity of the old and the brand new Star Trek.
-And this is why I keep defending the new Enterprise design at its reasonable size.
-I firmly believe it is the lesser evil to ignore the just one or two scenes where the new ship appears to be monster-sized, rather than abandon everything I have ever read and written about starship design.
+Regarding the size issue, I will keep the length of the new Enterprise at 366m.
+I am not ready to accept the more than 700m length that ignorant people in charge of the visual effects, possibly with problems to understand that there is no size competition among sci-fi franchises, may have deemed a cool idea.
+In spite of everything, I have a desire to maintain the continuity of the old and the new Star Trek.
+And this is why I keep defending the new Enterprise design at its reasonable original size.
+I believe it is the lesser evil to ignore the few scenes where the new ship appears to be monster-sized, rather than abandon everything I have ever read and written about starship design.

 Two Kirks and their "Enterpriuses"